 Kimchi

-Kimchi is a powerhouse when it comes to your digestive health.
-Kimchi is created by fermenting vegetables (cabbage, cucumbers, carrots, radishes, etc.).
-During the fermentation process Bacillus bacteria form.
-Bacillus is a powerful probiotic that offers a number of digestive health benefits.
-In addition to probiotics, the fermentation process creates several digestive enzymes, including lipase, amylase, and protease in the digestive tract.
+Kimchi is a powerhouse for digestive health.
+It is created by fermenting vegetables such as cabbage, cucumbers, carrots, radishes, etc. During the fermentation process, Bacillus bacteria forms.
+Bacillus is a powerful probiotic that offers several digestive health benefits.
+In addition to probiotics, fermentation creates several digestive enzymes in the digestive tract, including lipase, amylase, and protease.
 These digestive enzymes help digest fats, carbohydrates, and proteins.

 Papayas

-The digestive enzyme found in papayas is papain.
-Papain is a protease enzyme that assists with the digestion of proteins.
+Papain is a protease enzyme found in papayas.
+It assists with the digestion of proteins.
 Consuming papayas can help relieve the many symptoms of irritable bowel syndrome, including bloating, diarrhea, abdominal cramping, and constipation.
-Choose ripe papayas and eat them uncooked to help improve your digestive health.
-As with most digestive enzymes, high heat can destroy the enzymes.
+Choose ripe papayas and eat them uncooked to improve your digestive health.
+As with most digestive enzymes, high heat can destroy them.

 Pineapple

-Pineapples are filled with an enzyme called bromelain, a protease type digestive enzyme that breaks down proteins into amino acids.
-In addition to helping break down protein, bromelain provides anti-inflammatory properties, immune modulating capabilities, and mucolytic effects.
-Bromelain can provide therapeutic benefits for those suffering from rheumatoid arthritis, pelvic inflammatory disease, gout, sinusitis, and asthma.
+Pineapples contain bromelain, a protease-type digestive enzyme that breaks down proteins into amino acids.
+In addition, bromelain has anti-inflammatory properties, immune-modulating capabilities, and mucolytic effects.
+Bromelain can benefit those with rheumatoid arthritis, pelvic inflammatory disease, gout, sinusitis, and asthma.

-Bromelain has been shown to help those suffering from pancreatic insufficiency, which is a condition where the pancreas does not make a sufficient amount of digestive enzymes.
-Researchers have found that combining a bromelain supplement with a pancreatic enzyme supplement would improve digestion better than taking an enzyme alone.
+Bromelain may also help people with pancreatic insufficiency, a condition in which the pancreas does not produce enough digestive enzymes.
+Researchers have found that combining a bromelain supplement with a pancreatic enzyme supplement improves digestion better than taking an enzyme alone.

 Ready to Improve Your Digestive Health?

-Digestive enzymes help break down foods like fats (lipase), carbohydrates (amylase), and proteins (protease) into useable nutrients.
-If you are not producing enough digestive enzymes, a number of digestive disorders can occur.
-Adding digestive enzyme rich foods and supplements to your diet can promote better gut health and digestion.
+Digestive enzymes help break down foods like fats (lipase), carbohydrates (amylase), and proteins (protease) into usable nutrients.
+Several digestive disorders can occur if you are not producing enough digestive enzymes.
+Adding digestive enzyme-rich foods and supplements can promote better gut health and digestion.

-If you experience digestive disturbances like heartburn, abdominal bloating, or food intolerances, your body may lack necessary digestive enzymes to break down your food.
+If you experience digestive disturbances like heartburn, abdominal bloating, or food intolerances, your body may lack the necessary digestive enzymes to break down your food.
 Our integrative practitioners specialize in digestive disorders and will work with you to improve your gut health.
-Your holistic treatment plan may include dietary adjustments to ensure your body is getting the nutrients that it needs to maintain good health, including foods that are rich in natural digestive enzymes.
+Your holistic treatment plan may include dietary adjustments to ensure your body gets the nutrients it needs to maintain good health, including foods rich in natural digestive enzymes.